Moussa Pokong

-Étienne Le Doux Moussa Pokong (born 13 August 1987 in Garoua) is a Cameroonian football player who plays for AO Poros.
+Étienne Le Doux Moussa Pokong (born 13 August 1987) is a Cameroonian footballer who plays as a forward for AO Poros.

 Club career

-Pokong transferred to Club Africain in January 2006, he came from FS d'Akonolinga.
+Pokong was born in Garoua.
+He transferred to Club Africain in January 2006, he came from FS d'Akonolinga.
 After three years resign with the Tunisian club Club Africain to join Al-Khor Sports Club.

 On 20 August 2019, Pokong joined Greece club AO Poros.

 International career

-He earned his first call-up for the Cameroon national football team on 14 October 2007 for a qualification game against Morocco national football team.
+Pokong earned his first call-up for the Cameroon national team on 14 October 2007 for a qualification game against Morocco.